TheCoderPal/Mahmoud-Omarold/Automation implementation/Readme.txt

 Description:
 using Selenium and TestNG I'm going to write two scripts to automate the login and sign up to facebook.
+I'm using POM page object mode, you can run the scripts from the Facebook packge.

 ========================================================================================